Incorporating Geo-Diverse Knowledge into Prompting for Increased Geographical Robustness in Object Recognition: Approach

 \subsection{Geographical Knowledge Probing}

-\textbf{Probing CLIP's internal geographical knowledge.} Our first strategy is to augment CLIP's manual prompts to include country names, as we surmise the resulting class representations may be better aligned to how objects present in diverse geographies. \cite{basu2023inspecting} inspires this hypothesis, showing that adding country names to image generation prompts achieves significant gains in geographical representativeness.
+\textbf{Probing CLIP's internal geographical knowledge.} Our first strategy of investigation is to augment CLIP's manual prompts to include country names, as we surmise that some of the resulting class representations may be better aligned to how categories present in different regions. \cite{basu2023inspecting} inspires this hypothesis, showing that adding country names to image generation prompts can achieve gains in geographical representativeness.
 However, it is an open question whether adding country names in prompts improves recognition.
 We define the setting \textbf{CountryInPrompt}, using the prompt $\boldsymbol{t}_c^{\text{CountryInPrompt}}$ with template ``a photo of a/an $<$object$>$ in $<$country$>$'', \eg ``a photo of a stove in Burundi.''

-\textbf{Leveraging external LLM geographical knowledge.} As CLIP may not have sufficient knowledge of objects in various countries, we consider further augmenting prompts with \textit{external} knowledge.
-Motivated by probing LLMs for general attribute-based object descriptions \cite{menon2022visual, pratt2023does} (\eg a \textit{tiger} with ``stripes and sharp teeth''), we probe GPT-3 (\textit{davinci-003}) for \textit{geography-specific} descriptions of object styles, contexts, and materials.\footnote{We found ChatGPT to perform worse than GPT-3, also found in \cite{pratt2023does}.} We reason that since LLMs are typically trained on large information sources (\eg CommonCrawl \cite{commoncrawl}, WebText \cite{radford2019language}, Wikipedia \cite{wikipedia}) they may have knowledge about how an object presents in a region due to climate, economics, and other cultural factors.
-For instance, \textit{roofs} may be ``thatched'' in tropical and temperate climates, and \textit{cutlery} may made of ``bamboo'' in areas with bamboo forests.
-Our goal is unique vs. \cite{menon2022visual, pratt2023does} in that we aim to use descriptive knowledge differences for the same class to address domain shifts across regions.
+\textbf{Probing external LLM geographical knowledge.} As CLIP may not have sufficient knowledge of objects in some regions, we consider further augmenting prompts with \textit{external} knowledge.
+Motivated by probing LLMs for general attribute-based object descriptions \cite{menon2022visual, pratt2023does} (\eg a \textit{tiger} with ``stripes and sharp teeth''), we probe GPT-3 (\textit{davinci-003}) for \textit{geography-specific} descriptions of object styles, contexts, and materials.\footnote{We found ChatGPT to perform worse than GPT-3, also found in \cite{pratt2023does}.} We reason that since LLMs are trained on large information sources (\eg CommonCrawl \cite{commoncrawl}, WebText \cite{radford2019language}, Wikipedia \cite{wikipedia}), they may have knowledge about how an object presents in a region due to climate, economics, and/or cultural factors.
+For instance, \textit{roofs} may sometimes be ``thatched'' in tropical and temperate climates, and \textit{cutlery} may sometimes be made of ``bamboo'' in areas with bamboo forests.
+Our goal is unique vs. \cite{menon2022visual, pratt2023does} in that we explore descriptive knowledge differences for the same class to address domain shifts across regions.